 - Pilot Error— On occasion, pilots may make a miscalculation or error in judgment.
 Regardless of intent, they may be responsible when such an error results in bodily harm or death.

 - Faulty Equipment— When aviation equipment fails to work as it was meant to, it can have disastrous consequences and result in the loss of lives.
-Equipment manufacturers can be held liable when equipment malfunctions result in accidents but it is also the responsibility of the pilot and ground crews to properly inspect all equipment prior to each flight in order to detect defects prior to take off.
+Equipment manufacturers can be held liable when equipment malfunctions cause accidents, but it is also the responsibility of the pilot and ground crews to properly inspect all equipment before each flight to detect defects before take off.

 - FAA Regulation Violations— The FAA oversees the safe operation of civilian aircraft and requires all private and commercial pilots and airliners to follow strict protocols before and during the operation of any aircraft.
 Any person who fails to adhere to these regulations may be held liable— especially if such a failure results in an accident.